Disney World in October 2026: What to Really Expect for Halloween, Crowds & Fall Weather

 By Alyssa Howard

-Visiting Disney World in October is a genuinely special experience — and one that’s become increasingly popular in recent years.
+Visiting Disney World in October is a genuinely special experience, and one that’s become increasingly popular in recent years.

 October 2026 brings some of the most magical conditions of the entire year at Walt Disney World.
 The intense summer heat finally begins to ease, Halloween festivities take over the resort, Mickey’s Not-So-Scary Halloween Party is in full swing, and Epcot’s Food & Wine Festival is one of the most popular events on the calendar.
 The trade-off?
-October is busier than September, Columbus Day weekend brings a noticeable crowd spike, and party nights at Magic Kingdom affect park hours throughout the month.
+October is busier than September, Columbus Day/Indigenous Peoples’ Day weekend brings a noticeable crowd spike, and party nights at Magic Kingdom affect park hours throughout the month.

-But here’s the thing — with the right plan and the right expectations, Disney World in October can be one of the most memorable trips of your life.
+But here’s the thing: with the right plan and the right expectations, Disney World in October can be one of the most memorable trips of your life.
 In this guide, we’ll break down exactly what to expect so you can decide if October is the right time for your Disney World vacation.

 *This post may contain affiliate links.
 Click here to read my full disclosure policy.